MarcinGruchala/android-weather-app/README.md

 ## Techonogies

-Application was has been made using:
+It is a native application that has been made using:

 - Kotlin
 - MVVM Architecture